-&lt;sup>3 Jo Crotty, Sarah Marie Hall and Sergej Ljubownikow, "Post-Soviet Civil Society Development in the Russian Federation: The Impact of the NGO Law," Europe-Asia Studies 66, no.8 (October 2014): 1254, accessed May 1, 2016 matter most, whether humanitarian, environmental, advocacy of rights, or any other.
-Independence allows them to look at events objectively from a neutral standpoint, free from influence.
+2 Elena Klitsounova, "Promoting Human Rights in Russia by supporting NGOs: How to Improve EU Strategies,"CEPS NO.287, April 2008, p.7 environmental, advocacy of rights, or any other.5 Independence allows them to look at events objectively from a neutral standpoint, free from subjective influence.
 They can be the voice of the under-represented; their agility and boldness enough to knock slow-reacting governmental mechanisms off their conceived path towards a better, more considered future.
 But in Russia, the reality is far from this concept.
-Through the employment of excessive bureaucratic control over most societal functions, the state manages to diminish key fortes of NGOs and thus "insulate itself from excessive innovation and spontaneity from society."
-The hybrid nature of government has resulted in policies that support some aspects of civil society, while filtering out the ones deemed unwanted.
+Through the employment of excessive bureaucratic state control over most societal functions, the state manages to diminish key fortes of NGOs and thus "insulate itself from excessive innovation and spontaneity from society."6 The hybrid nature of government has resulted in policies that support some aspects of civil society, while filtering out the ones deemed unwanted.
+Evaluating these events from the liberalism approach in relative isolation to the international system would reveal significant cracks in the domestic structure and go some way in explaining the motives and the relationship dynamic between the Russian state and society.